 The relevant legislation on merger control is Law No. 4,054 on Protection of Competition and Communiqué No. 2010/4 on Mergers and Acquisitions Requiring the Approval of the Competition Board.
-The Competition Board has also issued guidelines to supplement and provide guidance on the enforcement of Turkish merger control rules.
-One of the guidelines is on market definition, which was issued in 2008.
-The guideline is closely modelled on the Commission Notice on the Definition of Relevant Market for the Purposes of Community Competition Law (97/C372/03).
-The Competition Board very recently released two comprehensive guidelines on merger control matters.
-The first is the guideline on Undertakings Concerned, Turnover and Ancillary Restrictions in Mergers and Acquisitions, covering certain topics and questions about the concepts of undertakings concerned, turnover calculations and ancillary restraints.
+The Competition Board has also issued many guidelines to supplement and provide guidance on the enforcement of Turkish merger control rules.
+The Guideline, on Market Definition was issued in 2008, and is closely modelled on the Commission Notice on the Definition of Relevant Market for the Purposes of Community Competition Law (97/C372/03).
+The Competition Board very recently released five comprehensive guidelines on merger control matters.
+The first is the Guideline on Undertakings Concerned, Turnover and Ancillary Restrictions in Mergers and Acquisitions, covering certain topics and questions about the concepts of undertakings concerned, turnover calculations and ancillary restraints.
 It is closely modelled on Council Regulation (EC) No. 139/2004 on the Control of Concentrations between Undertakings.
-The second is the Guideline on Remedies Acceptable to the Turkish Competition Authority in Mergers and Acquisitions ('the Remedy Guideline').
-The Remedy Guideline is an almost exact Turkish translation of the Commission Notice on Remedies Acceptable Under Council Regulation (EC) No. 139/2004 and Under Commission Regulation (EC) No. 802/2004.
+The second is the Guideline on Remedies Acceptable to the

-Gönenç Gürkaynak is a partner and K Korhan Yıldırım is a senior associate at ELIG, Attorneysat-Law.
+Gönenç Gürkaynak and K Korhan Yıldırım are partners at ELIG, Attorneys-at-Law.